Tiji Festival Trek

 - Experience the live traditional dance and sing which has a great influence on Tibetan Buddhism.

-– Traverse through many ridges, beautiful nature and amazing mountains.
+- Traverse through many ridges, beautiful nature, and amazing mountains.

-History of Tiji Festival
+History of the Tiji Festival

-Ancient mythology relates, a deity named Dorje Jono battled against his father to protect the kingdom of Mustang.
+Ancient mythology relates a deity named Dorje Jono who battled against his father to protect the kingdom of Mustang.
 His father was a devil who spread disease and took away water.
 Dorjo Jono, hence banged his demon father and dispersed him away from Mustang.
-Honoring this legend, the festival celebrates for his victory with prayer chants and colorful dances.
+Honoring this legend, the festival celebrates his victory with prayer chants and colorful dances.
 Dorje Jono (known also as Dorje Phurba, Vajrakila, or Vajrakumar) is the name of a deity in Vajrayana Buddhism, an age-old Buddhist practice in India and Nepal.

 However, the Tiji Festival in Upper Mustang did not start until the 17th century.
 Mustang King Samdup Rabten invited Sakya Trizin Ngawang Kunga Sinam to come to Lo Manthang.
-He stayed at Lo Manthang’s Choedhe Monastery and performed the special Vajrakila ritual for the wellbeing of all sentient beings and dispel all negative elements in Mustang.
+He stayed at Lo Manthang’s Choedhe Monastery and performed the special Vajrakila ritual for the wellbeing of all sentient beings and to dispel all negative elements in Mustang.
 Since then, the monks of Chhode Monastery have been performing this religious dance every year.
 The Tiji festival dances are organized by the Choedhe Monastery, which belongs to the Sakya sect of Buddhism.

-The first westerner to witness the Tiji festival was Michel Peissel in 1964 who described it as “The scenes I witnessed were so extraordinary and so unexpected that I dared not believe my eyes and even today I have some trouble in believing in the reality of what I saw that day.”
-During the festival, you will fully immerse yourself into the ritual sound and occur happiness in you.
+The first Westerner to witness the Tiji festival was Michel Peissel in 1964 who described it as “The scenes I witnessed were so extraordinary and so unexpected that I dared not believe my eyes and even today I have some trouble in believing in the reality of what I saw that day.”
+During the festival, you will fully immerse yourself in the ritual sound and occur happiness in you.